Lin8x/airline-crack/README.md

 ## :airplane: &nbsp; About Aircrack &nbsp; :airplane:

-This is a small tool which allows for easy accessability to spoofing your MAC Address.
+This is a small tool which allows for easy accessability to spoofing your MAC Address and scanning IP addresses.
 The idea behind this is to help you obtain free airplane wifi.

 ------------------------------------------------------------------------